vox-hunter/vox-hunter/README.md

 - **Programming Languages:** Python 🐍, JavaScript, and C# for those game dev quests.
 - **Game Development:** Building new worlds in Unity.
 - **Artificial Intelligence:** Teaching machines to learn, one line of code at a time.
+- **CS50P:** Learning python from Harvard University.
+More to learn

 ## 🌟 Highlight Projects
  Working on a big one coming soon!